krb5/krb5/doc/user/user_config/kerberos.rst

 When you authenticate yourself with Kerberos you get an initial Kerberos **ticket**.
 (A Kerberos ticket is an encrypted protocol message that provides authentication.)
-Kerberos uses this ticket for network utilities such as rlogin and rcp.
+Kerberos uses this ticket for network utilities such as ssh.
 The ticket transactions are done transparently, so you don't have to worry about their management.

 Note, however, that tickets expire.
-Privileged tickets, such as those with the instance ``root``, expire in a few minutes, while tickets that carry more ordinary privileges may be good for several hours or a day, depending on the installation's policy.
-If your login session extends beyond the time limit, you will have to re-authenticate yourself to Kerberos to get new tickets.
-Use the :ref:`kinit(1)` command to re-authenticate yourself.
+Administrators may configure more privileged tickets, such as those with service or instance of ``root`` or ``admin``, to expire in a few minutes, while tickets that carry more ordinary privileges may be good for several hours or a day.
+If your login session extends beyond the time limit, you will have to re-authenticate yourself to Kerberos to get new tickets using the :ref:`kinit(1)` command.

-If you use the kinit command to get your tickets, make sure you use the kdestroy command to destroy your tickets before you end your login session.
-You should put the kdestroy command in your ``.logout`` file so that your tickets will be destroyed automatically when you logout.
+Some tickets are **renewable** beyond their initial lifetime.
+This means that ``kinit -R`` can extend their lifetime without requiring you to re-authenticate.

-For more information about the kinit and kdestroy commands, see the :ref:`kinit(1)` and :ref:`kdestroy(1)` manual pages.
+If you wish to delete your local tickets, use the :ref:`kdestroy(1)` command.

 Kerberos tickets can be forwarded.
 In order to forward tickets, you must request **forwardable** tickets when you kinit.
 Once you have forwardable tickets, most Kerberos programs have a command line option to forward them to the remote host.
+This can be useful for, e.g., running kinit on your local machine and then sshing into another to do work.
+Note that this should not be done on untrusted machines since they will then have your tickets.

 ENVIRONMENT VARIABLES
 ---------------------

 Several environment variables affect the operation of Kerberos-enabled programs.
-These inclide:
+These include:

 **KRB5CCNAME**
-    Specifies the location of the credential cache, in the form *TYPE*:*residual*.
-If no *type* prefix is present, the **FILE** type is assumed and *residual* is the pathname of the cache file.
+    Default name for the credentials cache file, in the form *TYPE*:*residual*.
+The type of the default cache may determine the availability of a cache collection.  ``FILE`` is not a collection type; ``KEYRING``, ``DIR``, and ``KCM`` are.

-    A collection of multiple caches may be used by specifying the **dir** type and the pathname of a private directory (which must already exist).
-The default cache file is /tmp/krb5cc_*uid*, where *uid* is the decimal user ID of the user.
+    If not set, the value of **default_ccache_name** from configuration files (see **KRB5_CONFIG**) will be used.
+If that is also not set, the default *type* is ``FILE``, and the *residual* is the path /tmp/krb5cc_*uid*, where *uid* is the decimal user ID of the user.

 **KRB5_KTNAME**
-    Specifies the location of the keytab file, in the form *TYPE*:*residual*.
+    Specifies the location of the default keytab file, in the form *TYPE*:*residual*.
 If no *type* is present, the **FILE** type is assumed and *residual* is the pathname of the keytab file.
-The default keytab file is ``/etc/krb5.keytab``.
+If unset, |keytab| will be used.

 **KRB5_CONFIG**
     Specifies the location of the Kerberos configuration file.
-The default is ``/etc/krb5.conf``.
+The default is |sysconfdir|\ ``/krb5.conf``.
+Multiple filenames can be specified, separated by a colon; all files which are present will be read.

 **KRB5_KDC_PROFILE**
     Specifies the location of the KDC configuration file, which contains additional configuration directives for the Key Distribution Center daemon and associated programs.
-The default is ``/usr/local/var/krb5kdc/kdc.conf``.
+The default is |kdcdir|\ ``/kdc.conf``.

 **KRB5RCACHETYPE**
     Specifies the default type of replay cache to use for servers.
-    Valid types include **dfl** for the normal file type and **none** for no replay cache.
+    Valid types include ``dfl`` for the normal file type and ``none`` for no replay cache.
+The default is ``dfl``.

 **KRB5RCACHEDIR**
     Specifies the default directory for replay caches used by servers.